PingrisAlexis/SportSee/README.md

 - Then, install dependencies : `npm install`

+- Now, you can run the front-end server:  `npm start`

 - Terminal will told you that something is already running on port 3000 (backend part), and will ask to you if you want to run the app on another port.
-Just press `Y`.
+Just press `Y`, and it will run on port 3001.

-- Now, you can run the front-end server (port 3001):  `npm start`

 ### Project: